hbkhamza/ittea/README.md

 > [!NOTE]
 > My old GitHub account was restricted without any reason from GitHub support.
-> This is the new repository, please share it so people can easily find it backup repo on gitlab [itt](https://gitlab.com/emadadel/itt/-/tree/main) and codeberg [itt](https://codeberg.org/emadadel/itt).
+> This is the new repository, please share it so people can easily find it.
+Backup repo repository gitlab [itt](https://gitlab.com/emadadel/itt/-/tree/main) and codeberg [itt](https://codeberg.org/emadadel/itt).

 </p>